May We Feed the King

 A medieval King who resists the crown, stifling the nation, and the reclusive curator commemorating his reign: a breathtaking dual narrative and a disarming reflection on power and inertia, from an award-winning poet.

 She is a curator, who spends her time dressing the rooms of historic buildings to bring them to life.
 But in the lush private quarters of a medieval palace, she finds herself so transfixed by the reign of an almost-forgotten King that the edges of her life begin to blur.
 He is a reluctant ruler with no hunger for power, rushed to the throne after the untimely deaths of his older brothers.
 But it isn't long before whispers begin to fly around the court.
 And with the growing belief that the King is not fit for the throne comes the idea that another might rule in his stead.
-May We Feed the King dances between the lives of a historical subject who resists the march of progress and a woman who turns to the past to hide from her present.
+May We Feed the King dances between the lives of a historical subject who risks the future of his kingdom and a woman who turns to the past to hide from her present.
 Laced with desire and longing, it is a playful, stirring meditation on history and storytelling: on what makes a King 'Great', and a life meaningful.

 Meditative, compelling and intricate as a puzzle box - I found myself turning it over and over, admiring and wrong footed and dazzled -- Kiran Millwood Hargrave